kthiru-44/Quantum-Road/Basics/README.md

 ## 🎓 Course Structure

-The course covers core foundations in the following order:
+Complete the course which  covers core foundations in the following order:

 1. **Single Systems**
    - Mathematical formalism: quantum state vectors, normalization, unit vectors in ℂⁿ